UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 • Difficult and time-consuming to open an account.

-• One-off share transaction costs are high.
+• One-off share transaction costs are high at £11 per trade for U.K. stocks.

 • Very limited tools and research.